Letter from Provost

 As many of our AUIS students come from backgrounds that are already underrepresented in medicine, potentially resulting in a significant lack of diversity in competitive postgraduate specialties.
 As reported by Swalis: ”evidence suggests the USMLE may exhibit bias against racial/ethnic minority students, emphasis on USMLE scores during resident selection may contribute to this phenomenon and affect the specialty decisions of medical students from backgrounds that are underrepresented in medicine.”

 AUIS students are encouraged to follow the on-going dialogue and be familiar with residency match requirements.
-In addition, in choosing a residency students should be realistic in their choice selection; based on USMLE scores, GPA, letters of reference and clerkship performance.
+In addition, in choosing a residency students should be realistic in their choice selection; based on USMLE scores, GPA, letters of reference, and clerkship performance.

 Don W. Penney MD.MSC.FACEP.

-Provost, Dean Clinical Affairs,
+Provost, Dean of Clinical Affairs,

 AUIS School of Medicine.